How to rip CD to MP3

 Read More: Preferences / Effects >>

-3. In the Preferences/Tags window enable options 'Load missing tags and artworks from the network', as shown below.
+3. In the Preferences/Tags window, enable the option 'Load missing tags and artworks from the network', as shown below.

 Download tags and artworks while ripping CD on Mac